cloverless08/CSC1060-Capstone-Project/README.md

 - Instagram [@carrick.ature](https://www.instagram.com/carrick.ature)

 ## AI Use Disclaimer
-As is standard convention in of my projects and to uphold my education and academic honesty, no generative AI tools (such as ChatGPT or Claude Code) was used to write or create ANY lines of code or ANY part of this project.
+As is standard convention in my projects, and to uphold my education and academic honesty, no generative AI tools (such as ChatGPT or Claude Code) were used to write, generate, or create any code or other submitted project content.

-These AI tools played a minor role in compiling research resources and articles, and was used to explain certain C++ topics as a personal tutor while I'm learning.
+Generative AI tools played a minor role in compiling research resources and articles and were used as personal tutoring resources to explain certain C++ and programming concepts while I was learning them.
+Any resulting knowledge was independently applied and implemented by me.

-AI use in this project aligns with the FRCC Code of Conduct and the requirements outlined in the CSC1060 syllabus.
+AI use in this project aligns with the
+FRCC Code of Conduct and the requirements outlined in the CSC1060 syllabus.

+Please refer to the tags in the **Sources** section of this readme for more specifics.

 ## License